What is a Life Estate Deed?

-- Current Owner (Grantor) – The person who is creating the deed is called the grantor.
+- Current Owner (Grantor) – The person creating the deed is called the grantor.

 - Future Owner (Remainder Beneficiary) – The person who will acquire the property when the life tenant dies is called the remainder beneficiary or remainderman.

 As with other deeds, these terms refer to different types of owners, not to specific individuals.
 The same party may serve in multiple roles.
 The current owner (grantor) is usually also the life tenant.
 Similarly, multiple individuals may serve in the same role.
 For example, there may be two grantors, three joint life tenants, and one remainder beneficiary.

-The creation of a life estate deed can be tricky.
+The creation of a Life Estate Deed can be tricky.
 It is important to include the right language to create the life tenant relationship.
 If multiple parties will serve in the same role—for example, if there are multiple life tenants or multiple remainder beneficiaries—it is important to also include language that defines the relationships within that role, including the form of co-ownership for multiple remainder beneficiaries.

 Comparison to Other Deed Forms

 A Life Estate Deed is not the only way to transfer property at death.
 Property will automatically transfer to the surviving owner at death if it is titled as tenancy by the entirety, joint tenants with rights of survivorship, or community property with rights of survivorship.
 With these forms of co-ownership, the owners hold title at the same time.

 A Life Estate Deed is also a form of co-ownership.
 Both the life tenant and the remainder beneficiary have real interests in the property.
 But unlike other forms of co-ownership, they do not have property rights at the same time as each other.
 Instead, their interests are stacked in time.
 Only the life tenant has a right to current possession of the property.
 The remainder beneficiary’s interest does not begin until the life tenant’s death.

 Ways to Structure a Life Estate Deed